 ENVIRONMENTAL ACTIVISM OUTSIDE THE CLASS

 Finally, during our focus on activism, the students were introduced to the concept of service learning and took a class trip to Tryon Creek State Park to volunteer.
 We met with a guide, discussed environmental issues in the Pacific Northwest, and hiked to a section of the park where invasive ivy was threatening the health of native trees.
 We volunteered to remove the ivy to stop it from choking the tall evergreens.
 Afterwards, the difference was noticeable.
 Trees that were covered by many feet of ivy were freed to again thrive.
+(Check out this video of the park created by Lewis & Clark students.

 What would you find the most beneficial from learning with a CBI approach?
 Which topics would you most like to study in a CBI course?
 Share your ideas in the comments below!